AnneCh/React-Projects/README.md

 # Simple page creation

-Following the full React course by Free Code Camp
+Following the full React course by Free Code Camp Creation of a simple page to create a simple navbar and component.

 # Getting Started with Create React App